umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Migrate-Existing-Site/part-2.md

     * `/web.config` - in the `web.config` file for the Umbraco Cloud project you will see some new configuration related to Umbraco Deploy, Licenses and Forms.
 Make sure you do not overwrite these when you merge the files.
     * `/Config/dashboard.config` - make sure to keep the *Deploy dashboard*!
     * `/Config/UmbracoDeploy.config` - *only relevant if you are migrating a Cloud project*
-3. Copy the rest of the `/Config` folder from your own project to the Cloud project
+3. Copy the rest of the files in the `/Config` folder from your own project to the Cloud project
 4. If you are using SQL CE
     * Make sure the SQL CE database from your own project replaces the one provided with your Umbraco Cloud project.
     * You can find it in `App_Data/umbraco.sdf`